← Back to journal

 Is walking enough exercise as you get older?

-Walking is the most common form of exercise for adults over 55 in the UK.
-It is free, accessible, and genuinely good for cardiovascular health.
-But the belief that walking is enough to keep you healthy as you age is one of the most dangerous misconceptions in fitness.
+But the belief that walking alone is enough to keep you healthy as you age is one of the more costly misconceptions in fitness.
+The short version: walking is necessary, but it is not sufficient.

 Key takeaways